MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 **Previous step: [Create a Django app with views and page templates](learn-django-in-visual-studio-step-02-create-an-app.md)**

-In the previous steps of this tutorial you've learned how to create a very basic Django app with a single page of self-contained HTML.
+In the previous steps of this tutorial, you've learned how to create a minimal Django app with a single page of self-contained HTML.
 Modern web apps, however are typically composed of many pages, and make use of shared resources like CSS and JavaScript and file to provide consistent styling and behavior.

 In this step, you learn how to: